WHAT’S IN THIS REVIEW?

 However, they do claim that the premium version collects no logs, and it’s a decent alternative if you’re in need of a traditional VPN.

 The lack of information is a common theme while using the Hola app.
 How many servers do they have?
 Are their logging claims legitimate?
 There’s no way to know for sure.
-As P2P VPNs go, it’s a great idea in principle, however, Hola goes farther than most freemium VPNs to cover its bases.
+As torrenting VPNs go, it’s a great idea in principle.
+In the interest of balance, Hola does go farther than most freemium VPNs to cover its bases.